Presbyterianism: India

 In the mainly Christian Indian state of Mizoram, Presbyterianism is the largest of all Christian denominations.
 It was brought there by missionaries from Wales in 1897.
-Prior to Mizoram, Welsh Presbyterians started venturing into the northeast India through the Khasi Hills (now in the state of Meghalaya in India) and established Presbyterian churches all over the Khasi Hills from the 1840s onwards.
+Prior to Mizoram, Welsh Presbyterians started venturing into northeast India through the Khasi Hills (now in the state of Meghalaya in India) and established Presbyterian churches all over the Khasi Hills from the 1840s onwards.
 Hence, there is a strong presence of Presbyterians in Shillong (the present capital of Meghalaya) and the areas adjoining it.
 The Welsh missionaries built their first church in Sohra (aka Cherrapunji) in 1846.
 The Presbyterian church in India was integrated in 1970 into the United Church of Northern India (originally formed in 1924).
 It is the largest Presbyterian denomination in India.

 Oceania

 Australia

 In Australia, Presbyterianism is the fourth largest denomination of Christianity, with nearly 600,000 Australians claiming to be Presbyterian in the 2006 Commonwealth Census.
 Presbyterian churches were founded in each colony, some with links to the Church of Scotland and others to the Free Church.
 There were also congregations originating from United Presbyterian Church of Scotland as well as a number founded by John Dunmore Lang.
 Most of these bodies merged between 1859 and 1870, and in 1901 formed a federal union called the Presbyterian Church of Australia but retaining their state assemblies.
 The Presbyterian Church of Eastern Australia representing the Free Church of Scotland tradition, and congregations in Victoria of the Reformed Presbyterian Church, originally from Ireland, are the other existing denominations dating from colonial times.

-In 1977, two-thirds of the Presbyterian Church of Australia, along with most of the Congregational Union of Australia and all the Methodist Church of Australasia, combined to form the Uniting Church in Australia.
-The third who did not unite had various reasons for so acting, often cultural attachment but often conservative theological or social views.
-The permission for the ordination of women given in 1974 was rescinded in 1991 without affecting the two or three existing woman ministers.
-The approval of women elders given in the 1960s has been rescinded in all states except New South Wales, which has the largest membership.
+In 1977, about 70% of the Presbyterian Church of Australia, along with most of the Congregational Union of Australia and all the Methodist Church of Australasia, combined to form the Uniting Church in Australia.
+The 30% that did not unite had various reasons for so acting, often cultural attachment but often conservative theological or social views.
+The permission for the ordination of women given in 1974 was rescinded in 1991.
+This did not affect the two or three existing woman ministers.
+The approval of women elders given in the 1960s has been rescinded in most states.
+The exception was New South Wales, which has the largest membership.
 The theology of the church is now generally conservative and Reformed.
 A number of small Presbyterian denominations have arisen since the 1950s through migration or schism.